 All the Green Chef packaging is made from materials that are either compostable, reusable, or recyclable.
 The only exception is those cases in which food safety protocols prevent such.
 One such example is tofu sent in vacuum-sealed plastic wrap.

 This category was a tie.
 While Hungryroot offered some shelf-stable and ready-to-eat foods like smoothies and cereal, Green Chef excelled in providing pre-prepped ingredients.
-You can prepare the quickest Hungryroot’s meals in like 5 minutes and Green Chef’s in 10 or so.
-Beyond that, the 2 companies were comparable in other metrics of Meal Prep.
+You can prepare the quickest Hungryroot meals in like 5 minutes and Green Chef’s in 10 or so.

 I sent an email asking Hungryroot if the company had any microwave meals.
 The company said that it does, but when I checked the menu I couldn’t find any.
 If Hungryroot offers microwavable meals, they must be a rare occurrence.

-Green Chef offers a large variety of pre-chopped ingredients and pre-made sauces.
-The company takes its pre-prep work very seriously.
-But not all vegetables are pre-chopped and you will frequently have to do chopping, slicing, and other preparation work when making a Green Chef meal kit.
+Green Chef recipes often come with pre-chopped ingredients and pre-made sauces.
+This isn’t always the case with some vegetables, so you should still expect to do some chopping, slicing, and other preparation work when making a Green Chef meal kit.

 In contrast, Green Chef offered a live chat and a phone number.
 However, when I tried out Green Chef’s “live chat,” I managed to send a message through it but got no response.
 A few days later, I sent a similar message and the bot just pulled up an FAQ.
 I was never able to speak to a real person.